 The maximum credit you can claim under the domestic production activities tax deduction is 9% of the income you earn from the business.
 Since the intent of the deduction is to increase production and employment in the United States, your business can only qualify if it has employees.

 Additionally, the deduction carries two significant limitations:

-- and your deduction cannot exceed your corporation's taxable income
+- Your deduction can't exceed your corporation's taxable income.

 Using Form 8903